.

 CMMS Features Within the LigoLab Platform

-As a result, modern LIS systems like the LigoLab platform significantly reduce the likelihood of lost or misplaced orders, enhancing laboratory efficiency and security.
+As a result, modern pathology LIS systems like the LigoLab platform significantly reduce the likelihood of lost or misplaced orders, enhancing laboratory efficiency and security.

 LigoLab platform